mattsouth/vue-accounts-demo/README.md

 # vue-accounts-demo

-A minimal replication of an issue with Accounts.loginWithPassword and meteor-vue.
+A minimal demo of using Meteor, accounts-password and meteor-vue.

-To create yourself a local version:
+To create a local version:
 ```
 you@yourmachine$ git clone https://github.com/mattsouth/vue-accounts-demo
 you@yourmachine$ cd vue-accounts-demo